MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/concepts/flowcharts/live-mpm-send-invites.md

 In the flowchart below, TCUI stands for *Title Callable User Interface*, which represents commonly used UI elements, such as a friend picker for invites.

-A system-provided TCUI is available on both Xbox One and Windows 10, or your title can implement a custom TCUI for viewing online friends and inviting them.
+A system-provided TCUI is available on both Xbox One (or later) and Windows 10, or your title can implement a custom TCUI for viewing online friends and inviting them.

 ![SmartMatch matchmaking](live-mpm-send-invites-images/mpm-send-invites.png)